amigavision/AmigaVision/cd32/ReadMe.txt

 * Fightin' Spirit
 * Disposable Hero
 * Chaos Engine
-* Beneath a Steel Sky — great point & click adventure in the Lucasfilm style with voice acting — does need a mouse, though
+* Beneath a Steel Sky — Great point & click adventure in the Lucasfilm style with voice acting — does need a mouse, though
-* Super Stardust — We recommend entering password `BZZZZZZZZZB` to go straight to the game's showpiece — the tunnel sequence
+* Super Stardust — Enter `BZZZZZZZZZB` to jump straight to its iconic tunnel sequence.
 * Worms — Director's Cut (Amiga Exclusive)
-* Fury of the Furries — it is up-to-jump, which works great with joysticks, but remap in MiSTer if you have a gamepad
+* Fury of the Furries — It is up-to-jump, which works great with joysticks, but remap in MiSTer if you have a gamepad
 * Banshee
 * Flink
 * Naughty Ones